wang422003/Behvior_Cloning_Project/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network from Nvidia.
+My model consists of a convolution neural network from Nvidia.(code line 75-84)

-The data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 72).

 #### 2. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 86).

 #### 3. Appropriate training data